Priyanshu-Raj/DevopsAssignment/README.md

       - Check out the code.
       - Install dependencies.
       - Run tests using pytest.
-      - Run Pylint for code quality check.
+      - Run checks for code quality using Pylint .

 ## Configuring Jenkins for Continuous Deployment